 Address: 4285 Highway 57, Sturgeon Bay WI

 Despite the innocuous name, The Farm ain’t your average farm!
-This is one of the best things to do in Door County if you’re with younger kids.
+This is one of the best things to do in Door County with younger kids.

 The Farm is a seasonal living museum of Wisconsin rural life.
 It provides the opportunity to see goats, chickens, pigs, lambs, and other farm animals in their habitat.